workspaced-md/backend/README.md

 # TODO

+- [ ] style rendered markdown
+- [ ] users
+    - [ ] directory ownership for users
+    - [ ] drop down menu to select a dir for which a user has access

+# IN PROGRESS

 - [ ] form to upload markdown files and store them on the server
-- [ ] add CSS styling to make the rendered markdown look nicer

 # DONE